jean-tissot/template/README.md

 On Linux you can avoid that by simply running `make sonar_up` (or `make su`) which set the host parameter if needed and starts the sonarqube server.

+The first time you start the sonarqube server, you need to get a sonarqube token (with `make get_sonar_token` or `make gst`) and to put it in the gradle.properties file

 To shutdown the sonarqube server, run `gradle sonarDown` (you can also use `make sonar_down` or `make sd`).